-Life Expectancy in the Year You Were Born
+Life Expectancy the Year You Were Born

 Cheapism is editorially independent.
 We may earn a commission if you buy through links on our site.